-- (2) Each TO shall monitor system voltages and shall operate voltage control equipment, including, but not limited to, static Reactive Power resources such as capacitors, reactors and transformer tap changers to maintain system voltages within limits. - (3) Each TO shall operate static Reactive Power resources within its operating area as required by its criteria while maintaining dynamic reactive reserves, both leading and lagging provided by Generation Resources and ESRs.
-Except as reasonably necessary to ensure reliability or operational efficiency, TOs should utilize available static reactive devices prior to requesting a Voltage Set Point change from a Generation Resource or ESR. - (4) Each TO shall telemeter to ERCOT via ICCP the Real-Time desired Voltage Set Point and actual voltage at the POI for each Generation Resource and ESR interconnected to its system required to provide VSS.
-Each TO shall modify the telemetered Voltage Set Point as soon as practicable in order to match any verbal Voltage Set Point instruction issued. - (5) Each TO shall know the status of static transmission Reactive Power resources in its operating area and shall provide such information to ERCOT. - (6) When voltage levels deviate from established limits, the affected TO shall take immediate steps to relieve the condition using available reactive resources under its control. - (7) Each TSP and DCTO shall, as soon as practicable, notify ERCOT of any temporary transmission voltage limit changes and shall coordinate with ERCOT to update the Network Operations Model with any permanent or long-term changes to voltage limits that deviate from those identified in Section 2.7.3.1, Operational Guidelines.
+- (4) Each TO shall telemeter to ERCOT via ICCP the Real-Time desired Voltage Set Point and actual voltage at the POIB for each Generation Resource and ESR interconnected to its system required to provide VSS.
+Each TO shall modify the telemetered Voltage Set Point as soon as practicable in order to match any verbal Voltage Set Point instruction issued. - (5) Each TO shall know the status of static transmission Reactive Power resources in its operating area and shall provide such information to ERCOT. - (6) When voltage levels deviate from established limits, the affected TO shall take immediate steps to relieve the condition using available reactive resources under its control. - (7) Each TSP and Direct Current Tie Operator (DCTO) shall, as soon as practicable, notify ERCOT of any temporary transmission voltage limit changes and shall coordinate with ERCOT to update the Network Operations Model with any permanent or long-term changes to voltage limits that deviate from those identified in Section 2.7.3.1, Operational Guidelines.